 Ethical Considerations and Psychological Consequences

-While the dynamics behind living a double life are complex, it’s essential to consider the ethical implications and potential long-term mental health consequences of such behavior.
+While the dynamics behind living a double life are complex, considering the ethical implications and potential long-term mental health consequences of such behavior remains essential.
+Current neuroscience research suggests that this phenomenon emerges from coordinated activity across multiple brain networks, involving regions responsible for emotional processing, memory consolidation,.

 Mental Health Implications